-The purpose of this program is to provide the necessary resources for implementation of the state's soil and water conservation policy, comprehensive local water management, and the wetland conservation act.
-Program resources support agency staff and local government staff implementing conservation and resource protection programs on the ground.
+The purpose of this program is to provide the necessary resources to implement the state's soil and water conservation policy; to facilitate comprehensive local water management and to enforce the Wetland Conservation Act.
+Program resources support agency staff and local government staff implementing conservation and resource protection programs locally.
 The financial and technical support provided through grants and staffing assist local government to deliver on state mandated resource protection objectives.